 - SMI iView X Red M @120Hz

 With the iMotions software, any of these eye trackers can be used, and the data analyzed.
-As always, the eye tracking devices can be synchronized directly in iMotions with other biometric tools (such as facial expression analysis, galvanic skin response, EEG, and many, many more).
+As always, the eye tracking devices can be synchronized directly in iMotions with other biosensors (such as facial expression analysis, galvanic skin response, EEG, and many, many more).

 By choosing a software provider that allows such flexibility, aspects of work such as backwards-compatibility and flexibility are always maintained, which ensures the safety of your work and research going forwards.

 iMotions is also here to provide new and incisive solutions should SMI customers wish to use alternative hardware going forward (we already offer native integrations with the leading eye tracking hardware companies, such as Tobii, Gazepoint, and EyeTech, to name just a few).
 We are here to support and advance your work with eye tracking, in whatever form that takes, well into the future.